The One Question to Ask Your Facility Manager:

 The asset register forms the foundation for your maintenance and budgeting schedule.
 The register has the capability to track problem areas and “repeat offenders” in the building, hence, the tracking and monitoring of these “repeat offenders” can attract attention and be managed more effectively.
 This can save you thousands of dollars.
 The monitoring if the performance of your plant and equipment, via the asset register, make for practical financial opportunities, especially if there is a warranty issue for repaired or replaced main plant equipment.

 Consider a comparison with your car, do you service your car regularly and is there a schedule for regular servicing?
-This schedule is the basis to maximise the life and performance of the car, optimise your dollars and have the best in safe driving your car can offer for the long term.
+This schedule is the basis to maximize the life and performance of the car, optimize your dollars and have the best in safe driving your car can offer for the long term.
 Similarly, with your building, especially when energy conservation is a priority and investment in to energy conservation strategies already exist in the facility .

-Asset Register Schedule
+Asset Register Database Schedule

 Generally, an asset register schedule will include a log of all the items in the facility with specific information assigned to each unique item.
 The information should include the particular item’s details, such as model, size capacity, brand, year of manufacture, supplier, installer, and, information which has a financial relevance to it, for example, obsolescence, cost to replace, cost to install, expected life term, expected date to fail.

-Asset Register Scope
+Asset Register Database Scope

 The scope of an asset register varies from client to client; the “drivers” for the scope is the wish list and the budget.
 The deeper the wish list or specificity of the register the more time required to investigate and create the data base, and also the more time to maintain the data base in the long term.